asvirdi/ML-workshop-ali/labs/lab 0.md

 #### On MacOS
 * Open the downloaded file.
 * Get admin rights through *Make me Admin - Launcher* in *Self Service*
-* Next,open the python installer, accept the license and follow the prompts to finish installation.
+* Next, open the python installer, accept the license and follow the prompts to finish installation.
 * This will install Python 3 on your system along with Python 2.x already on your computer.